A Call for Help May Be The Secret To College Success

 BC offers a coach to meet once a week with such students to plan and organize each course for the semester.
 Regardless of where students are heading to college, they may benefit from working with a coach over the summer prior to college to improve their skills.

-A great resource for students: From High School To College: Steps to Success for Students with Disabilities by Elizabeth C. Hamblet.
+A great resource for students is: Seven Steps to College Success: A Pathway for Students with Disabilities, 3rd Edition by Elizabeth C. Hamblet, out February 2023.